 Post Concussion Syndrome Recovery

 The large majority of people who suffer from PCS recover.
 For some people, it takes ten days, others three months, and others even years after their original concussion they suffer from chronic PCS symptoms.
 No matter where you are at on this spectrum of recovery, we are huge advocates(it’s the reason this site exists) in raising awareness of natural health procedures you can use that can aid your body in its recovery from PCS and other chronic degenerative health problems.

 No matter where you are at in your health journey, there are always things you can do that will help you on your path to recovery.
 We hope that some of the information in this article will help your quest for recovery and health.

 How Long Does Post-Concussion Syndrome Last?

-A recent study found that only 27% of PCS sufferers meeting criteria for post-concussion syndrome at three months post-injury eventually made a full recovery (Bigler et al., 2017).
-In the article “Early Clinical Predictors of 5-Year Outcome After Concussive Blast Traumatic Brain Injury,” it states that many concussion patients experience the evolution of symptoms five years after mild TBI, not the resolution of symptoms.
+A recent study found that only 27% of PCS sufferers meeting the criteria for post-concussion syndrome at three months post-injury eventually made a full recovery (What is the physiological time to recovery after a concussion?
+A systematic review).
+The article “Early Clinical Predictors of 5-Year Outcome After Concussive Blast Traumatic Brain Injury” states that many concussion patients experience the evolution of symptoms five years after mild TBI, not the resolution of symptoms.
 72% of patients had worsening symptoms after five years.
-This states that concussion symptoms are likely to progress over time, rather than resolve.
+This states that concussion symptoms are likely to progress over time rather than resolve.
 This can leave PCS sufferers with little or no hope of recovery.

 Post-Concussion Syndrome Depression